FelixKrueger/Bismark/Docs/README.md

   The maximum insert size for valid paired-end alignments.
 E.g. if `-X 100` is specified and a paired-end alignment consists of two 20-bp alignments in the proper orientation with a 60-bp gap between them, that alignment is considered valid (as long as `-I` is also satisfied).
 A 61-bp gap would not be valid in that case.
 Default: 500.

-- `--multicore <int>`
+- `--parallel <int>`

+(May also be --multicore <int>).
 Sets the number of parallel instances of Bismark to be run concurrently.
 This forks the Bismark alignment step very early on so that each individual Spawn of Bismark processes only every n-th sequence (n being set by `--multicore`).
 Once all processes have completed, the individual BAM files, mapping reports, unmapped or ambiguous FastQ files are merged into single files in very much the same way as they would have been generated running Bismark conventionally with only a single instance.

   If system resources are plentiful this is a viable option to speed up the alignment process (we observed a near linear speed increase for up to `--multicore 8` tested).
 However, please note that a typical Bismark run will use several cores already (Bismark itself, 2 or 4 threads for Bowtie/Bowtie2, Samtools, gzip etc...) and ~10-16GB of memory per thread depending on the choice of aligner and genome.
   **WARNING:** Bismark Parallel is **resource hungry**!
-Each value of `--multicore` specified will effectively lead to a linear increase in compute and memory requirements, so `--multicore 4` for e.g. the GRCm38 mouse genome will probably use ~20 cores and eat ~48GB of RAM, but at the same time reduce the alignment time to ~25-30%. *You have been warned*.
+Each value of `--multicore` specified will effectively lead to a linear increase in compute and memory requirements, so `--parallel 4` for e.g. the GRCm38 mouse genome will probably use ~20 cores and eat ~48GB of RAM, but at the same time reduce the alignment time to ~25-30%. *You have been warned*.

+- `--local`

+In this mode, it is not required that the entire read aligns from one end to the other.
+Rather, some characters may be omitted (“soft-clipped”) from the ends in order to achieve the greatest possible alignment score.
+For Bowtie 2, the match bonus `--ma` (default: 2) is used in this mode, and the best possible alignment score is equal to the match bonus (`--ma`) times the length of the read.
+This is mutually exclusive with end-to-end alignments.
+DEFAULT: OFF.

 ##### Output: